Really Good Hot Pepper Sauce

 Place the peppers, garlic, salt and vinegars in a medium pot with a lid.
 Bring to a boil, then reduce heat and simmer, covered for 20 minutes.

 Carefully pour contents into a blender (or use an immersion blender), set the pot aside, and puree until smooth (about 2 minutes).
-Strain through a fine mesh strainer to remove any remaining seeds.
+Strain through a mesh strainer to remove any remaining seeds.
 Pour sauce back into pot and bring to a boil.
-Turn off the heat and allow sauce to cool before pouring into containers to refrigerate.
+Turn off the heat and allow sauce to cool before pouring into containers.
+Then refrigerate.

 1) You can keep the chili paste after straining out the sauce and freeze it in cubes in an ice cube tray.
 It's great added to sauces and pot roast.